 A popular general-purpose scripting language that is especially suited to web development.
 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

-The PHP team is pleased to announce the release of PHP 8.4.0, RC2.
+The PHP team is pleased to announce the release of PHP 8.3.0, RC 6.

-This is the second release candidate, continuing the PHP 8.4 release cycle,
+This is the fifth release candidate, continuing the PHP 8.3 release cycle,

 the rough outline of which is specified in the